Home » Blog » Destinations » Best Thailand Alternatives: 7 Top Places Like Thailand

 The food in the city resembles that in Thailand, with lots of rich spices, however, it has more Indian and Arab influences.

-You can expect the same tropical and humid climate in Kuala Lumpur, but you have to drive out of the city to find beaches.
+You can expect the same tropical and humid climate when exploring Kuala Lumpur, but you have to drive out of the city to find beaches.
 The city is surrounded by green forested hills.
 It is also worth visiting the nearby Batu Caves that hold a massive statue of the Hindu deity Lord Murugan.

 From Kuala Lumpur, it is a 5-hour drive to the island of Penang with its main town George Town, which reminds me a little of Chiang Mai with its Old City boasting rich cultural heritage, historical architecture, vibrant street markets, and a diverse culinary scene, blending tradition and modernity.